How To Catch Any Fish

 Mullet Snapper Lures

 When they are up shallow, these fish can sometimes be seen from the surface.
 At these times poppers can work well.
 Make sure you pause in between "chugs" and fish them a little slower than you would for Jacks and some other fish.
 Poppers are worth a try even if you can't see them if you are over rock piles that rise up to 40ft or so.
+If a more subtle presentation is called for, try a surface iron jig such as those made by Tady.
 The can also be caught on metal jigs fished deeper.

 Mullet Snapper Baits